hanapedia/hexagon/README.md

 Adding support for more APIs should be relatively easy by design, so feel free to open an issue or pull request!

 ### Deployment manifest generation
-Using the [cli](./cmd/hexctl/) Hexagon generates Kubernetes manifests files from the configuration of each service.
+Using the [**hexctl** cli](./docs/hexctl.md) you can generate Kubernetes manifests files from the YAML configuration of each service.

 These manifests can also be configured with number of replicas for the service, resource limits and requests, and extra environmental variables.

-See [configurations](./docs/api/v1/configuration.md) for more details.
+See [configurations](./docs/api/v1/) for more details.

 ### Resiliency patterns
 Resiliency patterns such as Request Retry, Request Timeout, and Client Circuit Breaker can be configured for **each** secondary adapter.
 For each resiliency pattern, you can tune parameters such as retry backoffs and circuit breaker thresholds.

 See [configurations](./docs/api/v1/configuration.md) for more details.

-## Components
-- *service unit*: service unit is the primary container image that can be used by the stateless services.
-- *hexctl*: [hexctl](./docs/hexctl.md) is the cli program that can validate the configuration files and generate kubernetes deployment manifests for the configured application.

 ## How it works
 see [internals](./docs/internals.md).